-Objective 2 Facilitate investment in natural capital to contribute to Government's target of creating "green" and "blue" jobs by 2020.
+3. LOCAL ECONOMIC DEVELOPMENT Objective 1 Provide active support and facilitate agricultural growth.
+Objective 2 Improve active participation of LMs and SMMEs in the renewable energy sector and in the oceans economy.
 Objective 3 Broaden economic participation and inclusion by increasing the number and support to small enterprises.
-Objective 4 Developing skills and education base by increasing the number of semi-skilled and skilled.
-Objective 5 Regenerating at least one core town as a service and economic hub.
-Objective 6 Building local and regional networks and collaboration through the creation of partnerships with (a) Government, (b) the Private Sector, and (c) Education & Research.
-Objective 7 To grow the Tourism Sector's absolute contribution to the District Economy.
-Objective 8 To position the District as a nationally-recognized tourism brand.
-4. IV IUNICIPAL FINANCIAL VIABILITY AND MANAGEMENT Objective 1 To achieve and sustain unqualified audit reports for the District and LMs.
-Objective 2 Improve financial sustainability of the District and LMs.
-5. MUNICIPAL TRANSFORMATION AND ORGANIZATIONAL DEVELOPMENT Objective 1 Build capacity of all LMs for effective mainstreaming of youth, women and people with disabilities' development in policies and programmes.
-Objective 2 Well capacitated Municipalities on Governance and administration as per DLGTA section 46 assessment.
+Objective 4 Developing skills and education base by increasing the number of semi-skilled people in the District.
+Objective 5 Submit motivation for small town regeneration.
+Building local and regional networks and collaboration through the creation of partnerships with (a) Government, (b) the private sector and (c) education /re Objective 6 Objective 7 To grow tourism sectors absolute contribution to the District economy.
+Objective 8 To position the District as a nationally tourism brand.
+4. MUNICIPAL FINANCIAL VIABILITY AND MANAGEMENT Objective 1 To achieve and sustain unqualified audit reports for the District and LMs.
+Objective 2 Improve financial sustainability of the District and Local Municipalities.
+5. MUNICIPAL TRANSFORMATION AND ORGANIZATIONAL DEVELOPMENT Objective 1 Build capacity of all LMs for effective mainstreaming of youth, women, and people with disabilities' development in policies and programmes.
+Objective 2 Well capacitated Municipalities on Governance and administration.
 Objective 3 To ensure that employees are highly skilled in order to support LMs.
 Objective 4 To develop an optimal business model for the District Municipality.
-Objective 5 Interface Provincial Monitoring & Evaluation tools with the SBDM's PMS by 2021 annually.
-Objective 6 To establish a SBDM Institution to its area of jurisdiction by 2020.
+Objective 5 Interface Provincial Monitoring & Evaluation tools with the SBDM's PMS by 2024 annually.
+Objective 6 To establish a SBDM Institution to its area of jurisdiction.
 Objective 7 To create an environment of productive and healthy employees annually.
 Objective 8 To create a high-performance culture on an ongoing basis.
-Objective o Objective 9 Effective communication (internal and stakeholders).
+Objective 9 Effective communication (internal and stakeholders).
+Objective 10 Effective ICT governance and implementation.